 So if you answer honestly, they’ll pick up on what’s great.
 And they’ll know what’s not so great.
 And health plans have huge incentives to get better.

-And health plans want their Star ratings high.
-It means they are doing the best they can do for their members.
+And health plans want their star ratings high.
+It means they’re doing the best they can do for their members.
 So they’ll work hard to improve to get those great survey results.

 Power in numbers